-New coronavirus cases fall in China but fears grow over global spread
+New coronavirus cases fall in China, but WHO concerned by global spread

 “We believe that after this epidemic is over, pent-up demand for consumption and investment will be fully released, and China’s economy will rebound swiftly,” Chen told state TV.

-However, transport restrictions remain in many areas and while more firms are reopening, the limited data available suggests manufacturing is still at weak levels, with disruptions starting to spillover into global supply chains.

-Some analysts believe China’s economy could contract in the first quarter from the previous three months due to the combined supply and demand shocks caused by the epidemic and government containment measures.

-Reporting by Samuel Shen and Se Young Lee and Yiming Shen in Shanghai, Leng Cheng and Kevin Yao in Beijing; Additional reporting by Sangmi Cha in Seoul, Kirsti Knolle in Vienna, Stephanie Nebehay in Geneva, Elisa Anzolin in Milan, Angelo Amante in Rome, Lidia Kelly in Melborne, Leika Kihara in Riyadh, Stanley White in Tokyo, Dan Burns in New York, Julie Steenhuysen in Chicago, Greg Torode in Hong Kong; Writing by Martin Petty and Pravin Char; Editing by Kim Coghill and Frances Kerry
+Reporting by Yilei Sun, Shivani Singh, Cheng Leng and Kevin Yao in Beijing; Samuel Shen, Se Young Lee and Yiming Shen in Shanghai; Additional reporting by Sangmi Cha in Seoul, Kirsti Knolle in Vienna, Stephanie Nebehay in Geneva, Elisa Anzolin in Milan, Angelo Amante in Rome, Lidia Kelly in Melborne, Stephen Kalin, Andrea Shalal and Leika Kihara in Riyadh, Stanley White in Tokyo, Dan Burns in New York, Julie Steenhuysen in Chicago, Greg Torode in Hong Kong; Writing by Martin Petty, Pravin Char and Alex Richardson; Editing by Kim Coghill, Frances Kerry, Ros Russell